A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 Parkoins are a currency within the Parkour plugin that can be configured like any other prize.

 Unfortunately due to time constraints and more important features, this has been underutilized by the plugin itself.
 Fortunately due to the easy developer API, you can create a plugin that can build on top of Parkour that uses the currency.
 An example could be requiring a certain amount of Parkoins before a Course can be purchased to join.

-## Challenge Mode

-You are able to challenge a Player to a Course to see who can complete the Course the fastest.
-This can become competitive when a monetary wager is introduced (If Economy is enabled), the winner will have the amount added to the account and the loser will have the amount deducted.
-_Forfeiting (leaving the Course or server) will be treated as a loss, and the wager will be deducted._

-To begin you must send the target Player a Challenge request using `/pa challenge (player) (course) [wager]` for example `/pa challenge A5H73Y fastrun`.

-If the target Player accepts using `/pa accept` then both Players are teleported to the start of the Course and a countdown is initiated.
-It can be configured for the opponent to be invisible for the duration of the challenge.